ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

             config.BasePath = "http://localhost";
             var apiInstance = new FrontendApi(config);
             var refresh = true;  // bool? | Refresh a login session  If set to true, this will refresh an existing login session by asking the user to sign in again.
-This will reset the authenticated_at time of the session. (optional) var aal = "aal_example";  // string | Request a Specific AuthenticationMethod Assurance Level  Use this parameter to upgrade an existing session's authenticator assurance level (AAL).
+This will reset the authenticated_at time of the session. (optional) var aal = "aal_example";  // string? | Request a Specific AuthenticationMethod Assurance Level  Use this parameter to upgrade an existing session's authenticator assurance level (AAL).
 This allows you to ask for multi-factor authentication.
 When an identity sign in using e.g. username+password, the AAL is 1.
-If you wish to \"upgrade\" the session's security by asking the user to perform TOTP / WebAuth/ ... you would set this to \"aal2\". (optional) var returnTo = "returnTo_example";  // string | The URL to return the browser to after the flow was completed. (optional) var cookie = "cookie_example";  // string | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
-This ensures that CSRF and session cookies are respected. (optional) var loginChallenge = "loginChallenge_example";  // string | An optional Hydra login challenge.
+If you wish to \"upgrade\" the session's security by asking the user to perform TOTP / WebAuth/ ... you would set this to \"aal2\". (optional) var returnTo = "returnTo_example";  // string? | The URL to return the browser to after the flow was completed. (optional) var cookie = "cookie_example";  // string? | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected. (optional) var loginChallenge = "loginChallenge_example";  // string? | An optional Hydra login challenge.
 If present, Kratos will cooperate with Ory Hydra to act as an OAuth2 identity provider.
-The value for this parameter comes from `login_challenge` URL Query parameter sent to your application (e.g. `/login?login_challenge=abcde`). (optional) var organization = "organization_example";  // string | An optional organization ID that should be used for logging this user in.
-This parameter is only effective in the Ory Network. (optional)
+The value for this parameter comes from `login_challenge` URL Query parameter sent to your application (e.g. `/login?login_challenge=abcde`). (optional) var organization = "organization_example";  // string? | An optional organization ID that should be used for logging this user in.
+This parameter is only effective in the Ory Network. (optional) var via = "via_example";  // string? | Via should contain the identity's credential the code should be sent to.
+Only relevant in aal2 flows. (optional)

             try
             {
                 // Create Login Flow for Browsers
-                KratosLoginFlow result = apiInstance.CreateBrowserLoginFlow(refresh, aal, returnTo, cookie, loginChallenge, organization);
+                KratosLoginFlow result = apiInstance.CreateBrowserLoginFlow(refresh, aal, returnTo, cookie, loginChallenge, organization, via);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling FrontendApi.CreateBrowserLoginFlow: " + e.Message );
+                Debug.Print("Exception when calling FrontendApi.CreateBrowserLoginFlow: " + e.Message);
-                Debug.Print("Status Code: "+ e.ErrorCode);
+                Debug.Print("Status Code: " + e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }
         }